Ryan Bester

 Ryan George Peter Bester (born 7 December 1984 in Hanover, Canada) is a Canadian lawn bowler.

 Bowls career

 World Outdoor Championships

 Bester won the gold medal in the pairs with Keith Roney at the 2004 World Outdoor Bowls Championship in Ayr.
 After winning a bronze in the 2008 World Outdoor Bowls Championship he finished runner-up to Leif Selby in the 2012 World Outdoor Bowls Championship men's singles.
 He won his fifth World Championship medal when winning a silver medal in the singles at the 2016 World Outdoor Bowls Championship in Christchurch.

-In 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected again by Canada for the 2023 World Outdoor Bowls Championship.
+He participated in the men's pairs and the men's fours events.
+In the pairs, Bester qualified in first place with John Bezear in his group before being eliminated at the semi final stage, after losing to Ireland.
+However one week later, in the singles he went on to win the gold medal after beating Gary Kelly in the final.

 Commonwealth Games

 He clinched the silver medal in the 2014 Commonwealth Games in lawn bowling.
 He also won bronze medal in 2006 Commonwealth Games in Melbourne.

 In November 2017, Bester was named to Canada's 2018 Commonwealth Games team.
 During the 2018 Commonwealth Games on the Gold Coast in Queensland he won a silver medal in the singles.
 In 2022, he competed in the men's singles and the men's pairs at the 2022 Commonwealth Games.